Counseling Programs at Barry University

 The MS in Counseling is designed for students who hold a bachelor's degree from a regionally accredited college or university.

 The master’s degree in counseling offers four specializations and provides students with the knowledge and skills necessary to perform competently, ethically, and successfully as professional counseling practitioners in a wide range of settings.
-The following specializations are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP): Mental Health Counseling, Marital, Couple, Family Counseling and Therapy, and School Counseling.
+The following specializations are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP): Mental Health Counseling, Marital, Couple and Family Counseling, and School Counseling.

 Doctor of Philosophy in Counseling